 The CMA reported on the status of Chinese polar orbiting meteorological satellite program.
 The FY-1 is the Chinese first polar-orbiting meteorological satellite series that started by the launch of FY-1A on 7 September 1988.
-The FY-1 program produced four satellites in all, namely the FY-1A/B/C/D. The FY-1 series is a 3-axis stabilized spacecraft programme, carrying the multi-channel Visible and Infrared Scanning Radiometer (VIRR) for the earth environment monitoring at sub-point resolution is 1.1km; and Space Environment Monitor (SEM) for in situ observation of charged particles in solar wind.
+The FY-1 program totally produced four satellites, namely the FY-1A/B/C/D. The FY-1 series is a 3-axis stabilized spacecraft programme, carrying the multi-channel Visible and Infrared Scanning Radiometer (VIRR) for the earth environment monitoring at sub-point the resolution is 1.1km; and Space Environment Monitor (SEM) for in situ observation of charged particles in solar wind.
 Direct Readout Service is available through HRPT transmission.
-As of 20 October 2008, the FY-1D is operationally active.
+As of 4 October 2009, the FY-1D is operationally active.

-The FY-3 is a new satellite series to substitute FY-1.
+The FY-3 is a new series to substitute the FY-1.
 The first FY-3 satellite FY-3A was launched on 27 May 2008.
 The satellite is 3-axis stabilized.
 To keep the continuity of AVHRR observation, the FY-3A carries the multi-channel Visible and Infrared Scanning Radiometer that flies on FY-1.
 In addition to that, the FY-3A carries the Medium Resolution Spectral Imager (MERIS), the Microwave Radiation Imager(MWRI), the Infrared Atmospheric Sounder(IRAS), the Microwave Temperature Sounder (MWTS), Microwave Humidity Sounder(MWHS), Total Ozone Unit and Solar Backscatter Ultraviolet Sounder(TOU/SBUS), as well as an Earth Radiation Budget instrument.
-During the commissioning test, the ground stations received the L-band AHRPT data, X-band MPT data, and DPT data.
-The commissioning test for FY-3A is to be finished by the end of November.
-FY-3 shall provide DB service to global users.
+FY-3 transmits data in three modes: L-band AHRPT, X-band MPT, and DPT.
+Direct Readout Service of AHRPT is globally provided.